 Residents living near airports must be protected from unacceptable levels of noise.
 Here, too, investments in new and quieter aircraft must be the method of choice in order to achieve tangible improvements.
 Through continual fleet modernization and active participation in research and development, the Lufthansa Group wants to help achieve the ACARE research goal.
 Under the ACARE program, technologies that can reduce noise emissions by 50 per cent relative to the year 2000 are to be developed by 2020.

 Even the noise caused by aircraft available today can be reduced.
 To accomplish this, it is necessary to conduct extensive research into noise sources.
 The Lufthansa Group, along with its partners, analyses noise-generating mechanisms and on this basis develops practicable solutions.

 As part of its ongoing commitment to significantly reduce aircraft noise, the Lufthansa Group invests in state-of-the-art technology for its new aircraft and their engines and at the same time continues to optimize its existing fleet.

 The Lufthansa Group is advancing the development of low-noise flight procedures.
 As new flight procedures must take security aspects, capacity and efficiency into account, all the system partners – airports, air traffic control services and airlines – must pull together.

 13 Develop comprehensive traffic concepts

 Efficient transport demands that modes of transport be linked in an optimal manner.
 Lufthansa supports the measures required to achieve this end wherever it makes ecological and economical sense.
-In October 2015, the Company bundled its comprehensive services for intermodal travel under the unified brand name Lufthansa Express.
+The Company bundled its comprehensive services for intermodal travel under the brand name Lufthansa Express.
 The spectrum of travel options before and after a flight ranges from ICE high-speed trains to modern longdistance busses and car-sharing.

 14 Build green